atvaccaro/learns/writing/incremental_quality.md

 Fast to run, easy to implement.

+Very helpful for reading comprehension.

 ### Integration tests
 Making sure all the pieces fit together.

 Often actually interact with a database or the filesystem.

+Provide safety bumpers when refactoring code substantially.

+Prevents regressions introduced by changing module interfaces.

 Still uses canned data.

 ### Acceptance tests
 Check that the overall system solves the problems of the user.

-Provide safety bumpers when refactoring code substantially.
+Prevents regressions introduced by changing business logic.

 This is where real data might come in.

 ## Incremental quality how-to
 1. Get annoyed or confused by something
-1. `git blame` someone and ask them what’s up
+1. `git blame` the culprit and ask them what’s up
 1. Write new tests (and/or modify existing ones)
 1. Run the tests
 1. Make changes